twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/troubleshooting.md

     variable to `["--wait"]` or by setting the `EDITOR` environment variable to include the `--wait` flag, e.g. `export EDITOR="code --wait"`.

+=== "Any editor"

+    In this example 'mousepad' is the editor to be used.
+This program will not wait in the foreground by default.
+It also requires DBUS server integration to be disabled and it needs to start a new window for each execution (otherwise new PIDs will not be created for the process, if another mousepad instance is already running)

+    1. Add a new bash script somewhere in your $PATH (like here: `$HOME/.local/bin/chezmoi-mousepad`)

+    ```bash
+    #!/usr/bin/env bash
+    wait -n; mousepad --opening-mode=window --encoding=UTF-8 --disable-server "$@"
+    ```

+    The key here is the `wait -n` statement that will wait for the next child job to complete and can be universally applied (within the context of a bash script) to any editor you choose.

+    2. Run `chmod +x $HOME/.local/bin/chezmoi-mousepad` to make the script executable
+    3. Finally add to (or update) `chezmoi.toml`

+    ```toml
+    [edit]
+        command = "chezmoi-mousepad"
+        args = []
+    ```

+    or by setting the `EDITOR` environment variable, e.g. `export EDITOR="chezmoi-mousepad"`.

 The "bit of magic" that `chezmoi edit` performs includes:

 * `chezmoi edit` makes the filename opened by your editor more closely match